ray-project/ray/doc/source/ray-core/ray-dashboard.rst

 .. image:: https://raw.githubusercontent.com/ray-project/Images/master/docs/new-dashboard-v2/jobs.png
     :align: center

-The Jobs view lets you monitor the different jobs that ran on your Ray cluster.
+The Jobs View lets you monitor the different jobs that ran on your Ray cluster.

 A job is a ray workload that uses Ray APIs (e.g., ``ray.init``).
 It can be submitted directly (e.g., by executing a Python script within a head node) or via :ref:`Ray job API <jobs-quickstart>`.